masyagin1998/robin/README.md

 - [**DIBCO metrics**](https://yadi.sk/d/fO3KN21inP662g) - articles about 2 non-standard DIBCO metrics: pseudo F-Measure and DRD (PSNR and F-Measure is realy easy to find on the Web);
 - [**U-net**](https://yadi.sk/i/5NligqxNbUPCYA) - articles about U-net convolutional network architecture;
 - [**CTPN**](https://yadi.sk/i/oiPxuN_a2a02Eg) - articles about CTPN - fast neural network for finding text in images;

+#### Weigths

+Training neural network is realy hard, because you need powerful GPU and CPU, so I provide some pretrained weigths (For training I used two combinations: `Nvidia 1050 Ti 4 Gb + Intel Core I7 7700 HQ + 8 Gb RAM` and `Nvidia 1080 Ti SLI + Intel Xeon X5675 + 128 Gb RAM`).

+## Examples of work

+## Bugs
+- `Keras` has some problems with parallel data augmentation: it creates too many processes.
+I hope it will be fixed soon, but no it is better to use small values of `--extraprocesses` flag;